syncfusion-content/windowsforms-docs/WindowsForms/PDF-Viewer/Working-with-themes.md

 ## Office 2016 themes

-It provides support for applying office 2016 themes to `PdfViewerControl` and its associated elements.
+It provides support for applying Office 2016 themes to `PdfViewerControl` and its associated elements.
 Following are the Office 2016 themes that are supported in the PDF Viewer control:

 * Office2016Colorful
 * Office2016Black